yourcastro/tcsapis/README.md

-Yeah, I am aware of that.
+Yes, I'm aware of that.
 I will encrypt the password.
-Currently I noticed that Yogesh Garg removed the password from TFS.
+I also noticed that Yogesh Garg has removed the password from TFS.